 Needs-related payments provide financial assistance to participants for the purpose of enabling them to participate in training and are a supportive service authorized by WIOA Sec.
 134(d)(3).
 Unlike other supportive services, in order to qualify for needs related payments a participant must be enrolled in training.
 (20 CFR § 680.930)

-Needs Related Payments Per (WIOA Sec.
-134(d)(3))
+Needs Related Payments Per WIOA Sec.
+134(d)(3)

 (A) IN GENERAL.—Funds allocated to a local area for adults under paragraph (2)(A) or (3), as appropriate, of Section 133(b), and funds allocated to the local area for dislocated workers under section 133(b)(2)(B), may be used to provide needs-related payments to adults and dislocated workers, respectively, who are unemployed and do not qualify for (or have ceased to qualify for) unemployment compensation for the purpose of enabling such individuals to participate in programs of training services under subsection (c)(3).